freedom9393/dicom_to_jpg/README.md

-Note: This repository is for converting .dcm (dicom) files to .jpg file using Python
+Note: This repository is for converting .dcm (dicom) files to .jpg (grayscale) file using Python